preciofishbone/OmniaDocsG2/user-options/notification-panel/index.rst

 What a Notification Panel will display depends on settings in Omnia Admin.
 The following is an example, described from left to right:

 + **News**: (See image above).
 Latest News from the News Archive, with the very latest at the top.
 Click to read the full news article.
-See example in the image above.
 + **Team News**: Latest News from the Team sites the user is a member of.
 Messages are grouped by Team site, for example:

 .. image:: team-site-news-new2.png